Veraticus/ultimates.guide/content/guides/uwu/_index.md

 After all 3 primals are done, Ultima will teleport to the north of the arena and begin charging up his remaining Ultima Aether.
-As soon as Ultima reaches 100 **Ultima Aether**, it will begin it's fairly elaborate enrage.
+As soon as Ultima reaches 100 **Ultima Aether**, it will begin its fairly elaborate enrage.
 Ultima will gain a damage up and slowly begin to stun players one-by-one, pulling them into the middle of the arena, and raising them into the air before killing them with **Citadel Siege**, dealing 999,999 damage.
 He will continue pulling everyone to the